openintegrationhub/salesforce-connector/README.md

 3. Set contacts:read contacts:write addresses:read addresses:write
 4. Set register secret in secret service
 5. Add secret to flow step
+6. Add instanceUrl to flow step *

+\* The instanceUrl is provided from salesforce as return value from the oauth2 login.
+So you might want to extend the secret service to add the value to the flow step automatically.

+(The url might look like: https://your-salesforce-id.my.salesforce...)

 ## Actions

 ### upsertContact
-This action will upsert a contact in Salesforce.
+This action will upsert a person (contact) in Salesforce.
 If an ID is supplied, the connector will attempt to update an existing contact with this ID.
 If no ID is provided a new entry will be created instead.

+### upsertOrganization
+This action will upsert a organization (account) in Salesforce.
+If an ID is supplied, the connector will attempt to update an existing contact with this ID.
+If no ID is provided a new entry will be created instead.

 ## Triggers

 ### getContacts
+This trigger will get all persons (contact's) from the associated Salesforce account and pass them forward.
+By default it will only fetch the first 100000 entries.

+### getOrganizations
-This trigger will get all contacts from the associated Salesforce account and pass them forward.
+This trigger will get all organizations (account's) from the associated Salesforce account and pass them forward.
 By default it will only fetch the first 100000 entries.

 ## Integrated Transformations